TomerYakir/godepsautoupdate/README.md

 ## godepsautoupdate
-Script to report on status of dependencies (3rd party libs) - whether there's a newer version/commit available Works with Go projects that manage the 3rd party libs using `gpm` (Godeps file)
+Script to report on status of dependencies (3rd party libs) - whether there's a newer version/commit available.
+Works with Go projects that manage the 3rd party libs using `gpm` (Godeps file)

 ### Usage